ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - Office 365 Advanced Compliance

 > [!NOTE]
-> **EDM-based classification is currently in preview** for [DLP in Office 365](data-loss-prevention-policies.md) (with Exchange Online and Microsoft Teams) and [Cloud App Security](https://docs.microsoft.com/cloud-app-security). if your organization has [DLP capabilities](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp), you can try EDM-based classification.
+> **EDM-based classification is currently in preview** for [DLP in Office 365](data-loss-prevention-policies.md) (with Exchange Online and Microsoft Teams) and [Cloud App Security](https://docs.microsoft.com/cloud-app-security).
+If your organization has [DLP capabilities](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp), you can try EDM-based classification.
 If you are not already participating in the preview, [contact Microsoft](https://resources.office.com/us-landing-spe-contactus.html?LCID=EN-US) to get started.

 ## The work flow at a glance